nidhish-nayak/fabric-clothing/README.md

 - **Order History**: Users can view their order history to track previous purchases.
 - **Razorpay Payment Gateway Integration**: Seamlessly integrate Razorpay as the payment gateway for secure and convenient transactions.
 - **Responsive Design**: Enjoy a consistent and visually appealing experience across various devices.
+- **User Experience**: You might notice initial load on opening new pages.
+This is intended for caching the page data for fast loads in the future.

 ## Installation 💻